 Transgender Welfare Equity and Empowerment Trust (TWEET) Foundation is a registered body under the Mumbai Charity Commissioner led by seven trans activists.
-Two of our leaders live openly with HIV and have worked with the HIV-positive trans community for over decade; three are transmen; and board members of the TWEET Foundation are transwomen professionals are leading activists in India who have been working with the HIV-positive trans community for over 15 years.
+Two of our leaders live openly with HIV and have worked with the HIV-positive trans community for over decade; three are transmen; and board members of the TWEET Foundation include leading activists in India who have been working with the trans community for over 15 years.
 The trust empowers trans communities and trans persons to fight for their justice and equity.

 The work of the TWEET Foundation is wholly for the welfare of trans persons: their education, medical treatment, legal standing, and cultural and social upliftment.